 - Attend national conference.
 Regardless of what home party plan you’re with, it’s so important to attend your company’s national conference.
 It can be life changing; it was for me.

 Since this video is four years old, here’s a couple of quick things that have changed since 2015:

 - I currently have more than 550 leaders in my downline

 - I am blessed to have more than 17,000 people on my team

 One last update…

-As difficult as it was for me, this past January I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
+As difficult as it was for me, in January, 2018, I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
 It was a heart wrenching decision and one that came only through the heartbreak of having a business relationship dissolve to the point I couldn’t continue in it.